 On the other hand, not smiling at all will ALSO make us look nervous.
 This is because some people, instead of putting on a smile, tension their muscles when they feel nervous and that creates a stiff facial expression.

 It’s actually quite simple.
-Whenever you come across someone, there are only four moments when you should smile.
+When you start a conversation, there are only four moments when you should smile.

-Here, a smile shows that you are glad meeting the other person, that you have nothing to hide and that you enjoy the moment.
+- The first few seconds you meet someone.
+Here, a natural smile shows that you are glad about meeting the other person, that you have nothing to hide and that you enjoy the moment.

-Someone’s telling something that’s funny for both of you, or the situation is funny for both of you.
+- Whenever it’s proper because of the conversation.
+Someone’s telling something that’s fun for both of you, or the situation is funny for both of you.

 People who smile more often or less often than these four moments risk to come off as less confident.

 The scientist that I mentioned before, Paul Ekman, also discovered how we tend to only smile with one side when we feel uncomfortable.
 To be more specific, smiling with only one side is a sign of disbelief.